roccozanni/growler/README.md

 GNTP is a protocol to allow two-way communication between applications and centralized notification systems such as Growl for Mac OS X and to allow two-way communication between two machines running centralized notification systems for notification forwarding purposes.

-The GNTP procol implementation is NOT feature-complete, although all basic features are currently implemented.
+The GNTP procol implementation is NOT feature-complete yet.

 Missing:

-- Encryption and password
+- Message encryption
 - Subscribing and callbacks

 This is an example for creating a GNTP based transport: